Brownian motion on stable looptrees: Preliminaries

-$R(x,y)$ corresponds to the usual physical notion of electrical resistance between $x$ and $y$ in $G$.
+$R(x,y)$ corresponds to the usual physical notion of electrical resistance between $x$ and $y$ in $G$, when equipped with the given conductances.
 It can be shown (e.g. see \cite{Tetali}) that $R$ is a metric on $G$, and that $\mathcal{E}$ is a \textit{Dirichlet form} on $L^2(V, \mu)$.

-This definition can be extended to the continuum as follows.
+The notion of a resistance metric can be extended to the continuum as follows.